cesbo/help/en/astra/quick-start/interface.md

 # Interface

-After executing the installation script, you will be able to get the full functionality of Astra through its web interface.
+After launching Astra, you will be able to get the full functionality of it through web interface.
-You can access it via this link:  ```https://web-page:8000```
+You can access it via this link:  `https://web-page:8000`

 ## Web interface